alex-gutev/static-dispatch/README.md

 * Removal of `CALL-NEXT-METHOD` and `NEXT-METHOD-P` if not used by the method.
 * Optimization of `CALL-NEXT-METHOD`, where it is inlined in some cases.
-* Proper static dispatch, where the generic function call is replaced with a call to the actual method function rather than with the body of the method inline.
 * Method return type declarations.
 * Support for other method combinations.
 * Enhance generic functions to allow for specialization on all types